 Dr. Roger & Nancy Gehring have the largest single vineyard in southern Nevada with 5 acres planted in 2005 of Primitivo, Syrah, Tempranillo, Barbera, Mourvedre and Cinsaut.
 These were all great choices for the area's climate and soil.

 We recently partnered with Dr. Gehring to manage and purchase all the fruit from the 5 acres.
-The vineyards continue to improve and our 2013 harvest yielded nearly 20 tons of Nevada wine grapes!
-We are excited about the prospects this vineyard presents.
-In 2012 we will released our first wines from this vineyard.
+The vineyards continue to improve and our 2016 harvest yielded nearly 24 tons of Nevada wine grapes!
+We are excited about the prospects this vineyard presents and look forward to planned expansion.

-Never one to sit still, Dr. Gehring planted 1,000 olive trees at the vineyard.
+Never one to sit still, Dr. Gehring planted 2,000 olive trees at the vineyard.
 In 2013 we were pleased to release less than 70 bottles of Nevada's first ever olive oil.
 It was no surprise that the oil sold out quickly.
-We are looking forward to the 2013 harvest late in the year.